 Tripoli to Olympia bus ticket cost= € 13.50

 I visited Olympia from Nafplios.
 You can go to Tripoli and from the bus terminal, hop on a bus going to Olympia.
-The way to Olympia is worth seeing.
-A narrow winding road with barely any traffic, edges on through the mountains.
+The way to Olympia is scenic, a narrow winding road makes its way through the mountains and is marked by the absence of traffic.
 The weather was dreamy with the sun peeking out of the clouds every now and then.

 It was May 1, Labor day and there were very few buses that were running.
-When travelling, try making no plans for labour day.
-Most places would be closed.
+When travelling, try making no plans for labor day as most places would be closed.

 Where to stay?